1 Telling stories with data

 Data are generated, and then must be gathered, cleaned, and prepared, and these decisions matter.
 Every dataset is sui generis, or a class by itself, and so when you come to know one dataset well, you just know one dataset, not all datasets.

 Much of data science focuses on the “science”, but it is important to also focus on the “data”.
 And that is another characteristic of that cutesy definition of data science.
-A lot of data scientists are generalists, who are interested in a broad range of problems.
+Some data scientists are generalists, who are interested in a broad range of problems.
 Often, the thing that unites these is the need to gather, clean, and prepare messy data.
 And frequently it is the specifics of those data that require the most time, that update most often, and that are worthy of our most full attention.

 Jordan (2019) describes being in a medical office and being given some probability, based on prenatal initial screening, that his child, then a fetus, had Down syndrome.
 By way of background, one can do a test to know for sure, but that test comes with the risk of the fetus not surviving, so this initial screening is done and then parents typically use the probability of Down syndrome from that initial screening to decide whether to do the conclusive test.
 Jordan (2019) found the probabilities provided by the initial screening were being determined based on a study done a decade earlier in the United Kingdom.
 The issue was that in the ensuing ten years, imaging technology had improved so the initial screening was not expecting such high-resolution images, and there had been a subsequent (false) increase in Down syndrome diagnoses from the initial screening.
 The data were the problem.